slipstream/SlipStreamDocumentation/docs/tutorials/nb/networking.rst

 Networking
 ==========

-NuvlaBox acts as a wireless access point.
+NuvlaBox acts as a wireless or wired access point.
-The clients connect to that access point *SSID NuvlaBox <Nobel Prize Name>; Password <PASSWORD>* to access the running services and virtual machines.
+The clients connect to that access point to access the running services and virtual machines.
-The clients are allocated IP addresses in the subnet 172.17.0.0/24 (currently a maximum of 50 clients are allowed).
+The clients are allocated IP addresses in the subnet 172.17.0.0/24.
-Any wireless device should be able to connect to it.

 A bridge (br0) is defined that attaches to the eth0 interface.
 The WAN interface has no IP address.
 The bridge obtains its IP address through DHCP.